tstahlhut/tstahlhut/README.md

 ### 👋 Hi there, I’m Tatiana, a student at [42 Berlin](https://42berlin.de/)! 🚀

 Coming from the world of spoken languages, I embarked on a steep learning journey into the world of programming, thanks to 42 Berlin!
-Since August 2022, I've been diving deep into C programming, later evolving to C++ and web development.
+Since August 2022, I’ve been deeply engaged in programming — starting with C, then progressing to C++, and eventually expanding into web development.
 Along the way, I explored system administration, networking, and more.

 You can find almost all the projects I did so far during the 42 Berlin core curriculum in this repository.

 💻  Currently working on 'Transcendence' — the final project of the 42 Berlin core curriculum.
-As a group we are developing simple, real-time multiplayer version of the classic Pong game, usind Node.js for the backend and socket.io for real-time communication between clients - stay tuned 🚀
+As a group we are developing a simple, real-time multiplayer version of the classic Pong game, using Node.js for the backend and socket.io for real-time communication between clients - stay tuned 🚀

 🔍 What I love: